 - Hardware faults including factors such as power supplies or storage devices like hard disks which can fail over time

 - Any calls in progress immediately stop recording and may be irretrievably corrupted

-Hopefully, you will have a monitoring system in place that will tell you when something like this happens and you can start formulating a plan to discover the cause and eliminate it, but calls are now lost and there’s no getting them back.
+Hopefully, you will have a monitoring system in place that will tell you when something like this happens and you can start formulating a plan to discover the cause and eliminate it, but unfortunately at that moment in time, your calls are now lost and there’s no getting them back.

 Here are 3 ways to make your voice recording system more resilient: